rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/move-a-vm-between-two-hosts-or-two-datastores.rst

 To request a storage vMotion, open a Rackspace Technology ticket and specify the following information:

-* The VMs or the vDisks you want to migrate.
+* The VMs or the vDisks you want to migrate
-* The source and destination datastores.
+* The source and destination datastores
-* A timeframe for the migration.
+* A timeframe for the migration